-Landlocked Malawi is often overlooked on bucket list African journeys which is unfortunate, because this country has incredible natural beauty and all the classic African experiences with none of the crowds.
+Landlocked Malawi is often overlooked for African journeys which is unfortunate, because this country has incredible natural beauty and all the classic African experiences with none of the crowds.
 Malawi offers an exclusive yet affordable safari and beach experience that will appeal to adventurous couples and families looking for a go-with-the-flow African trip.

-Here's a taste of the magic of Malawi...
+Here’s a taste of what you can expect in magical Malawi…

 Lilongwe is a vibrant city made up of different sections, each with its own charm and attractions.
 To the south is the Old Town, dotted with shops, bars and restaurants and a mix of industrial and residential buildings.
-This area of the city is full of character and bustling activity - think street markets with plenty of souvenir shopping.
-The New Town lies to the north and is known as the City Centre, featuring more developments and government buildings.
+This district is full of character and bustling activity - think street markets with plenty of souvenir shopping.
+The New Town lies to the north and is known as the city's centre, featuring more developments and government buildings.

 Between the two towns lies the Lilongwe Nature Sanctuary which is home to the Lilongwe Wildlife Centre - Malawi´s only sanctuary for rescued, orphaned and injured wild animals.
 It is also the world´s first accredited "People & Wildlife" PAW centre, working with the local people to promote nature conservation that will benefit both the people and wildlife of Malawi.

 After a night in lovely Lilongwe, you'll head to the Zomba Plateau in the south, about a four and a half hour drive.
 Picturesque Zomba is the old colonial capital city of Malawi, while the plateau is quite unlike anywhere else in Africa.
 The winding roads twist and turn their way up the 1800m rise into this highland paradise.